xin-hedera/hedera-mirror-node/docs/design/hcs.md

 ## Purpose

 The Hedera Consensus Service (HCS) provides decentralized consensus on the validity and order of messages submitted to a topic on the network and transparency into the history of these events over time.
-Since the Hedera mainnet does not store history, the persistence and retrieval of these messages needs to be handled by the Mirror Node.
+Since mainnet does not store history, the persistence and retrieval of these messages needs to be handled by the Mirror Node.
 This document attempts to design a scalable solution to provide such functionality.

 ## Goals